-Eumedion regularly commissions research into issues of current interest in the field of corporate governance, such as the remuneration policy for top corporate executives, and also takes part in the public debate by means of a wide range of publications and press releases.
+Eumedion regularly commissions research into issues of current interest in the field of corporate governance and sustainability, such as the remuneration policy for corporate executives, and also takes part in the public debate by means of a wide range of publications and press releases.
 The annual symposium is always a highlight in this context, above all because the members debate the issues directly with each other.
 In addition, Eumedion has five committees that focus on subfields such as legislation, financial reporting, shareholders' meetings and the dialogue with companies.
 The members of these committees are also able, on Eumedion's behalf, to enter into dialogue with legislators, for example, or with representatives of other interested parties.
 The executive director of Eumedion and his staff organize all processes and ensure that these proceed smoothly.
 Eumedion also has a General Board consisting of members' representatives.
-The General implementation of policy.
+The General Board decides on policy and chooses an Executive Board from among its members to supervise the implementation of policy.
 The General Board is accountable to the Members' Meeting that takes place twice a year.